 It is also important to have an advertisement location as some banks are restricted from sending to or from specific countries.
 So for bank transfer trades, it saves time and minimizes disputes for everyone to know the general location of advertisements.

-Question: Why can't I fit the token name in the new version of MEW and are you going to change it in future to comply with the naming size restrictions? (no one asked this but they keep bringing it up)
+Q: Why can't I fit the token name in the new version of MEW and are you going to change it in future to comply with the naming size restrictions?

 Different wallet software providers have different ways of handling how ERC20 token symbols are displayed.
 There is no limitation on how long ERC20 token symbols can be.
 In the case of MEW the LCSD2019Q2 symbol is too long for their user interface.
 In the future, we do plan to shorten the length of symbols to fit within the user interface for MEW.
 However, for the current dividend period, LCSD2019Q2 holders can still use vintage MEW which does not have this issue.